-Another eco-friendly Insta-phenomenon is Camaya, approximately 20 minutes from Sidemen’s central valley.
+Another eco-friendly Insta and Netflix phenomenon is Camaya, approximately 20 minutes from Sidemen’s central valley.
 Made up of five fabulous bamboo abodes, Camaya is what off-the-grid jungle-luxe dreams were made of.
 Here you’ll find suspended lounges that overlook Mount Agung, outdoor showers for bathing beneath the stars, and open-air cuddle corners stacked with comfy pillows…

 4. Patal Kikian Villas